gaehlerm/SoftwareEngineering/README.md

 "Ha ha.
 NO!"

 Now you're certainly wrong this time.
 By now, you should know better.
 This is precisely what I'm trying to teach you throughout this entire book.
 You are human.
 Every human makes mistakes.
 I make mistakes, you make mistakes.
 It's inevitable.
 Accept your fate and learn how to deal with it.
 Code is good if you can make as few mistakes as possible.
 Removing unnecessary comments is essential.
-They violate the third rule of software engineering.
+They violate the third rule of software engineering, "We write code that can have as few possible bugs as possible."
 Such comments are an unnecessary source of bugs.

 You want to become a software engineer.
 So, stop using the English language and start reading code instead.
+Get used to it.
 The code contains the absolute truth.
 Not the comment.

-Here is an example from the book [The Art of Readable Code, Boswell & Foucher].
+Here is an example from the book [The Art of Readable Code](The Art of Readable Code, Boswell & Foucher).
 The book has some good ideas, but there are some examples that could be further improved.
 The original code was written in C++ and I translated it into Python as pseudo code.

 ```py
 class FrontendServer: